PAPER CUT

 The part can be split between separate players on hihat, snare, and toms, but if you have a drum set handy and a solid player, that works best.
 Once the drummer is tied in well to the tempo and feel of the track, it helps keep the band together.

-During the paper playing sections beginning at bars 20 and 28, musicians often have a tendency to rush (no kidding-- see video below-- everyone does!).
+During the paper playing sections beginning at bars 20 and 28, musicians often have a tendency to rush (no kidding--see videos below-- nearly everyone does, no matter how experienced!).
 Here's a helpful technique: after the group that first raises the paper above their heads to play the initial tapping figure lowers their hands to their laps before raising them again, have them subtly continue to tap the "answer" figure as the responding players do so over their own heads.
 This may help to keep players from rushing to the next entrance, and therefore keep everyone aligned with the track.

 When the "crescendo rip" section arrives at bar 37, musicians should ham it up, and physically exaggerate the drama of tearing through the paper.
 Again, this is something that will look very cool to the audience, even if it seems a little odd for the players.